 Out-Gambitted: Does it to Rys at the end of Iron Angel, using the blood of his own army to raise twelve new arconites.
 Has it done to him by Sabor at the end of God of Clocks, despite managing to ensure the latter's death at Hasp's hands.

-> Parental Favouritism: Is Ayen's favourite son, and remains so even after she discovers what he's done.
+Parental Favoritism: Is Ayen's favorite son, and remains so even after she discovers what he's done.

-> The Reveal: Comes in God of Clocks courtesy of Sabor.
+The Reveal: Comes in God of Clocks courtesy of Sabor.

 You Have Failed Me: More like "you have served me well.
 Here, I'm going to warp your body so that you can serve me even better.
 Ha ha."

 The god of flowers and knives, and leader of Ayen's remaining sons, Rys is worshipped throughout the North, where his people cut knives into their own flesh in worship of him.
 Arrogant, self-centred, and charismatic, Rys fights an unending war against Menoa and his Mesmerists for dominion over mankind.

 Take Over the World: Wants the entire world to worship him, and hopes to reduce humanity to nothing more than slaves.
 Still a better option than Menoa though.